matplotlib/mplcairo/README.rst

    On Windows, this strategy is (AFAIK) not possible, so we explicitly link against the cairo DLL.

-   pycairo is not declared as a ``setup_requires`` on Linux because the manylinux wheel builder needs to work around it.

 .. [#] cairo 1.11.4 added mesh gradient support (used by ``draw_quad_mesh()``).